 - On the left side of the header, customer’s information – name, address, phone number should be shown

-- On the right-hand side, add invoice issued date, your unique invoice number and also the invoice due date
+- On the right-hand side, add the invoice issued date, your unique invoice number, and also the invoice due date

-- Along with total amount, also add the taxes applicable, delivery fees and any other fees relevant
+- Along with the total amount, also add the taxes applicable, delivery fees, and any other fees relevant

 - Make sure to make the grand total appear bold and easily visible